SEO

 This strategy combines authentic recommendations of the product and an engaging way to show it.
 Misfits Market also invests heavily in other social media platforms, with Pinterest, Facebook, and TikTik being at the top of their priorities.

 Being environmentally friendly helps their brand image a lot.
 The company partners with hundreds of farmers to sell their products that would otherwise go to waste.
-They’ve also put effort in their CPG market research—they use organic packaging and offer a free nationwide package recycling program.
+They’ve also put effort into their CPG market research—they use organic packaging and offer a free nationwide package recycling program.
 Considering the trend towards ethical consumption, this is a win with the younger audience.

 But the most important factor of their success is excelling at what they do.
 They are delivering fresh produce directly to consumers and providing a great customer experience.
 Without this, no amount of marketing and branding could work.